-Understanding how different foods and amounts of food affect blood sugar (glucose) is one of the first steps toward making healthy food choices.
-Food is made up of carbohydrate, protein, and fat—and all of these have some effect on your blood sugar:
+Understanding how different foods and amounts of food affect blood sugar levels after eating is one of the first steps toward making healthier food choices.

 (like bread, cereal, potatoes, corn, rice, pasta) and in fruit, milk, yogurt, and sweets.
 Since many healthy foods contain carbohydrates, they are important to include in your diet.

-Protein usually has a small effect on your blood sugar levels.
+Protein usually has only a small effect on your blood sugar levels.
 Protein is found mostly in animal products, nuts, some dairy products, and beans.
 Your body needs protein to work properly.

 Foods with fat slow down how fast the stomach empties.
 This can make blood sugar a little lower soon after meals and a little higher longer after meals.

-Keeping track of carbohydrates
+Keeping Track of Carbohydrates

 and your blood sugar level can go too high when you eat more carbohydrates than your body can use.
 By keeping track of the carbohydrates you eat and spreading them

 Eating less can help reduce your after-meal blood sugar and your weight.
 Talk to a registered dietitian or other diabetes educator about how many carbohydrates you should have at each meal.

-"Rate Your Plate" test
+"Rate Your Plate" Test

 A quick way to make sure you are eating a variety of healthful foods at each meal is to "Rate Your Plate."
 When you sit down for a meal, draw an imaginary line through the center of your plate.
-Then draw a line to divide one section into two.